theimowski/talk-xslt-right-tool-for-job/slides/index.md

 </br>
 </br>

+' What we do
+' What problem to solve
+' Why XSLT

 ---

 - data-background : images/firebird.jpg

+' IHS Markit big corporation providing information in various domains ' IT dept primarily responsible for visualising and storing the information ' Many CMS inside company
 ' Show what we do in Phoenix project

 ---

 - data-background : images/digitalpub.jpg

+' One of aspects in Phoenix is DP
 ' Describe digital publishing and explain the importance of its automation in IHS

 ---